-The parameters of my email query weren’t all that strict—I told them that their book pick could be from any year, in any genre, by any writer, just as long as they read it in 2021 and it meant something to them.
-Here’s what the authors of some of my favourite books of 2021 offered up as theirs:
+Just like last year the “rules” of my email request weren’t all that strict—I told said authors that they were welcome to pick a book from any year, in any genre, by any writer (it’s more fun that way) just as long as they read it in 2022 and it meant something to them.

 Book Therapy is a monthly column about how books have the capacity to help, heal, and change our lives for the better.